Gaylord High School

 Gaylord High School (GHS) is a public secondary school in Gaylord, Michigan.
 It serves grades 9-12 for Gaylord Community Schools.
 As of the 2024 school year, the principal is Sean Byram.

 Academics

-The school offers multiple Advanced Placement classes including AP English, AP American History, AP Government, AP World History, AP Biology, and AP Calculus.
+The school offers multiple Advanced Placement classes including AP English, AP American History, AP Government, AP World History: Modern, AP Biology, and AP Calculus.

 Demographics

 The demographic breakdown of the 1,025 students enrolled in 2018-19 was: